-Thirteen Samoan people were improving their English skills under a Labour Department funded scheme in Porirua.
-The ESL training assistance programme became part of the Parumoana Community College but is still based in Champion Street.
+Thirteen Samoan people were improving their English skills under a Labour Department-funded scheme in Porirua.
+The ESL training assistance programme became part of the Parumoana Community College but is still based on Champion Street.
 Students usually come from any of the Pacific Islands as well as South-East Asia and Europe; this term, as a coincidence, they're all from Samoa.
 The 12-week course is designed to improve language skills to make job searching easier and will lead to the department's new Access programme.

 The Samoan students have given their own name to their course: O Tama ma Teine Aoga ole Faauae o Parumoana Community College.